schmittjoaopedro/java-word-template-filler/README.md

 With the XML structure defined, open the Word and enable the developer mode following the steps below (Figure 1):
 * Select File tab > Options > Customize Ribbon
-* On the right side of the Word Options dialog box, select Main Tabs and turn on the Developer tab.
+* On the right side of the Word options box, select "Main Tabs" and mark the "Developer" checkbox.
 * Click OK.

 | [![Developer Tab](images/DeveloperTab.png)](images/DeveloperTab.png)  |